Click here for a printable version of this checklist

-- Have at least one Coast Guard-approved device per passenger and a minimum of two on board.
+- Have at least one Coast Guard-approved life jacket per passenger and a minimum of two on board.

 - An additional throwable device is required if the vessel is more than 16 feet long.

-- Explain the location and use of all PFDs to passengers and crew that may be new to the vessel.
+- Explain the location and use of all life jackets to passengers and crew that may be new to the vessel.

 Sound Producing Devices